xash3000/minitweet/ocal_Devleopment_Enviroment.md

 # Run the server
 ```
-python manage.py runserver
+python run.py
 ```

-open your browser and go to `localhost:5000` to see the website in action.
+open your browser and go to `localhost:8000` to see the website in action.